 If you are considering taking legal action after a hit-and-run accident in Miami, you have a limited time to do it.
 As Florida Statutes § 95.11(3)(a) says, you generally have four years from the date of the accident to sue for damages.
 If you are filing on behalf of a loved one who died in a hit-and-run accident, you generally have two years from their death to file a lawsuit, per Florida Statutes § 95.11(4)(b).

-Having two to four years to file legal action is considerable time, but we encourage you to file as soon as you can to protect your right to sue and give your attorney the time they need to build a strong compensation case for you.
+Having two to four years to file legal action is considerable time, but we encourage you to file as soon as possible to protect your right to sue and give your attorney the time they need to build a strong compensation case.
 Hit-and-run cases also have time-sensitive elements that you need to consider.
 Among them are:

 Witness testimony.
 It is important to speak with people who saw your accident soon after it happens.
 They are more likely to forget key details and information as time passes.
 This will likely make their testimony unreliable, which can weaken your evidence.